top of page

 The Great Ocean Road is one of Australia's most famous scenic drives, stretching along the south-eastern coast of Australia in the state of Victoria.
 Here's more about this stunning coastal route:

-1. Scenic Drive: The Great Ocean Road extends for about 243 kilometers (151 miles) between the cities of Torquay and Allansford.
+Great Ocean Road extends for about 243 kilometres (151 miles) between the cities of Torquay and Allansford.
 It winds along the coast, offering breath-taking views of the ocean, cliffs, and beaches.

 The Great Ocean Road offers a fantastic blend of stunning coastal scenery, outdoor activities, and natural attractions, making it a must-visit destination for anyone traveling to Victoria, Australia.